keasamani/My-Profile/README.md

 🌱 I am currently learning **Data Engineering @ Trestle Academy**

- 👯 I am looking to collaborate on **Bioinformatics/Data science/Machine Learning projects**
+ 🌱 **Continuous Learner**: I am always exploring new techniques and technologies in data science and bioinformatics, eager to stay at the forefront of innovation in these fields.

- 🌱 **Continuous Learner**: I'm always exploring new techniques and technologies in data science and bioinformatics, eager to stay at the forefront of innovation in these fields.
+  I am looking to collaborate on **Bioinformatics/Data science/Machine Learning projects**

 **Feel free to explore my repositories to see my bioinformatics projects and experiments in data science.
 If you share a passion for leveraging data to advance our understanding of biology, I'd love to connect!**